FZJ-JSC/JUBE/README.md

 Without the `--user` or `--prefix` argument, JUBE will be installed in the standard system path for Python packages.

+# Acknowledgments

+We gratefully acknowledge the following reserach projects for their support in the development of JUBE.

+- UNSEEN (BMWi project, ID: 03EI1004-C)
+- Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) and the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at Jülich Supercomputing Centre (JSC)

+Furthermore, we gratefully acknowledge all the people having contributed to this project with their expertise, time and passion in any way.
+A subset of these people can be found within the AUTHORS file.

 # Further Information

 For further information please see the documentation: http://www.fz-juelich.de/jsc/jube